NethermindEth/rust-template/CONTRIBUTING.md

 ## Performance
 When contributing, besides correctness, it is also important to ensure good performance and reproducibility of the results.
 We recommend using [Criterion](https://crates.io/crates/criterion) for general benchmarking, as it provides a well-structured framework that allows reproducible benchmarks by just running a few commands.
+We want to highlight 2 very useful commands in Criterion:
+- `cargo bench -- --save-baseline <name>` allows you to save a benchmark under a given name to serve as baseline.
+- `cargo bench -- --baseline <name>` compares the current benchmark against a previously saved baseline.

+As an alternative to Criterion, we also recommend [Divan](https://crates.io/crates/divan), which provides a simpler API and a more intuitive benchmark organization.
+Criterion is still recommended for more rigorous statistical analysis, but Divan is great for most applications.

 For performance, the profiling cycle is a 3-step process in which you need to first measure the resources consumed by your application, then isolate the most consuming ones, and finally optimize them.
 This cycle repeats until the performance goals are met.
 To carry out this optimization cycle, we recommend the following profiling tools, as they are powerful, general-purpose, and are either written or well integrated with Rust:
 * [Hyperfine](https://crates.io/crates/hyperfine): Provides a simple CLI interface that allows us to benchmark compiled binaries.
-* [FlameGraph](https://crates.io/crates/flamegraph): Generates a detailed graphic of the different operations and their time in the application.
+* [Samply](https://crates.io/crates/samply): Generates a detailed graphic of the different operations and their time in the application.
+We recommend it over [FlameGraph](https://crates.io/crates/flamegraph) as it allows for filtering, and the webserver viewer provides a better experience than the `.svg` your get from Flamegraph.
 * [Dhat](https://crates.io/crates/dhat): Measures memory allocations within the application.

 ### Hyperfine